Binance Fees: A Full Breakdown and How It Compares

-Binance has positioned itself as a leader among trading platforms around the globe.
-The exchange is easy to use for both beginner and expert cryptocurrency traders, and it provides very competitive rates.
+Binance has positioned itself as a leader among cryptocurrency trading platforms around the globe, with the aim of making it easy for both beginners and experts to trade crypto while also enjoying competitive rates.

 What Is Binance?

-Binance allows trades, deposits and withdrawals in almost 200 types of crypto.
-Some examples include:
+Binance allows trades, deposits and withdrawals in almost 200 types of crypto, including:

 - Bitcoin Cash (BCH)